-My books Grounded, Tsunami Cowboys, and Broken In: A Novel in Stories are available in paperback and as eBooks on Amazon.
-The eBooks are for Kindle reader and all Kindle electronic book format readers such as Kindle for PC, for Mac, for iPad, for Android etc. Look for the books under my name.
-All may be purchased online at Amazon in countries all around the world.
-This link brings you to my author page: https://www.amazon.com/author/jadicampbell
+My books The Trail Back Out, Grounded, Tsunami Cowboys, and Broken In: A Novel in Stories are available in paperback and as eBooks.
+All may be purchased online at Amazon, Barnes and Noble, and other bookstores in countries all around the world.
+Buy my books at my author page: Jadi Campbell

 Prepare to meet Todd, a hero with dangerous fantasies.
 Coreen, trapped in a cult.
 Ronnie, dreaming other people’s futures.
 Guy, waiting for disaster at a Christmas Market.
 And Lynn, the connecting thread, taking a train with a seductive stranger.
 By turns terrifying and funny, this is the story of people riding life’s waves… the tsunami cowboys.